lichard49/Ionic-Beacon/README.md

 Then, download the latest version of Ionic and Cordova by running `npm install -g ionic cordova`.
 Also download Angular using `npm install -g @angular/cli`.

+## Plugins
+This app uses the native datepicker, so you'll need to install the datepicker plugin.
+Run `ionic cordova plugin add cordova-plugin-datepicker` and then `npm install @ionic-native/date-picker`.

 ## Server
 After running `ionic serve` in the correct project folder, navigate to `http://localhost:8100/`.
 The app will automatically reload if you change any of the source files.